Polycarbonate FAQ's - Varico LTD

 A structured sheet - often called multiwall, twinwall, triplewall etc

-This type of polycarbonate lends itself excellently to roofing applications such as carports, conservatories and canopies.
+This type of roofing polycarbonate lends itself excellently to many applications such as carports, conservatories and canopies.
 It is lightweight, easy to use and will give excellent weather proofing for many many years.

-The other popular type of polycarbonate is solid polycarbonate - often called flat sheet.
+The other popular type of sheeting is solid polycarbonate - often called flat or compact polycarbonate sheet.